 You can stop guessing about what works in fundraising and what doesn’t

-When you add up fundraisers, their bosses, their boards, and assorted second-guessers, there are, I’m sure, millions of opinions about how to raise money “the right way.”
+When you add up fundraisers, their bosses, their boards, and assorted second-guessers, there are, I’m sure, millions of opinions about what works in fundraising and how to raise money “the right way.”

 For example, executive directors and board chairs who have never had to raise a penny through direct mail blithely pass judgment on direct mail.
 “I’d never read a four-page letter!” they declare.
 Confident.
 Unchallenged.
 And flagrantly uninformed.